couchbaselabs/docs-ng/content/couchbase-manual-2.0/appendix-licenses.markdown

 to your access to or use of third-party content, products, or services.

-The information contained herein is subject to change without notice and is not warranted to be error-free.
+The information contained herein is subject to change without notice and is not warranted to be error free.
 If you find any errors, please report them to us in writing.

 <a id="licenses-community"></a>